spatialthoughts/qgis-tutorials/el/_sources/docs/3/colorized_river_basin_map.rst.txt

   .. image:: /static/3/colorized_river_basin_map/images/4.png
     :align: center

 5. Browse to the location where you want to save the output data and enter the name ``data.gpkg``.
 Click :guilabel:`Save`.
 You will be prompted to enter a :guilabel:`Layer name`.
-Enter ``basin_fixed``.
+Enter ``basins_fixed``.
 Click :guilabel:`OK`.
 Next click :guilabel:`Run` to run the algorithm and generate the output layer.

   .. image:: /static/3/colorized_river_basin_map/images/5.png
     :align: center

 6. Repeat the step for the ``HydroRIVERS_v10_as`` layer.
-Select the same geopackage ``data.gpkg`` that was created in the previous step.
+Select the same GeoPackage ``data.gpkg`` that was created in the previous step.
 Do not worry if you get a message indicating that the file will be overwritten.
 QGIS will not overwrite the file, but append a new layer to the same GeoPackage.
 This time use ``rivers_fixed`` as the :guilabel:`Layer name`.

   .. image:: /static/3/colorized_river_basin_map/images/6.png
     :align: center